 The NomCom leadership is composed of a Chair and a Chair-Elect, both of whom are appointed by the Board.
-In addition to being non-voting, the Chair-Elect is not meant to fulfill an advisory role but instead benefits from training.
-It is anticipated that the Board will appoint the Chair-Elect as the Chair of the next NomCom, though the Board retains the right to appoint any other person as Chair.
-At the Chair's discretion, the Chair may then appoint a non-voting Associate Chair.
+Typically the Board appoints the Chair-Elect as the Chair of the next NomCom, though the Board retains the right to appoint any other person as Chair.
+At the Chair's discretion, the Chair may appoint a non-voting Associate Chair.
 In recent years, the Associate Chair has been the Chair from the previous NomCom.

 Most respondents (including the vast majority of NomCom members) thought the current NomCom leadership structure was effective as-is, though a few thought it was highly ineffective.
 A few people noted that having the previous year's Chair advise the new NomCom was valuable to the Chair, Chair-Elect, and the entire NomCom as it helped preserve processes from year to year.
 In general, those we spoke with said it was very valuable for the Chair to have previous NomCom experience.
 A few others took a different view of having the previous Chair advise the new Chair, as they thought it gave too much influence to the processes of a previous NomCom.
 Others thought the NomCom leadership structure was not sufficiently insulated from variation in the performance of the Chair.
-A minority (approximately 15 percent) of current or former NomCom members thought the leadership structure was ineffective.